JadingTsunami/waveConstructor/README.md

 Supply two wave names separated by a valid edge arrow to create an edge with automatic node marker assignment.

+Edge nodes will be automatically assigned connecting the most recent change in the first wave with the current frame of the second wave.

+This is useful for creating dependency arrows for changes happening in the current frame.

 Example:

 ```